• Skip to primary navigation

 LEARN MORE: 200+ Dehydrating Recipes

-Also, some of these jars will make enough to fill a quart sized mason jar.
+Also, some of these jars will make enough to fill a quart-sized mason jar.
 Some will be enough to fill a pint or pint and a half-sized jar.
-The latter can be doubled or tripled to go into a larger jar if desired.
+If desired, the latter can be doubled or tripled to go into a larger jar.
 The smaller recipes are great for backpacking or individual meal sizes.

-For some of the recipes, you may have to scroll down the page to get to it.
+You may have to scroll down the page to get to it for some of the recipes.

 Breakfast Meals in a Jar